Aldehyde oxidoreductase

 Fig 1.
 AOR catalyzes the O2-independent oxidation of aldehydes to corresponding carboxylic acids or the reverse reaction in a two-electron redox reaction.

 Recently we have discovered that the enzyme can also catalyze a reverse reaction i.e., reduction of carboxylic acids to aldehydes and using molecular hydrogen as a sole electron donor [5].
 This allows us to apply the enzyme in the synthesis of aldehydes or pure recovery of NADH.
+This also means that AOR is a new type of metal hydrogenase able to oxidize molecular hydrogen to protons and electrons.

-In cooperation with the SYNMIKRO centre from Marburg, we have also managed to solve the structure of the enzyme by means of the cryo-EM method (Fig.2).
+In cooperation with the SYNMIKRO centre from Marburg, we have also managed to solve the structure of the enzyme using the cryo-EM method (Fig.2).
 The enzyme exhibits an unusual wire-like structure, with ferredoxin-like subunit AorA oligomerizing into the electron-conducting helix decorated with tungsten-containing AorB subunit which can catalyse the oxidation of aldehydes or hydrogen.
 The reduction of NAD to NADH takes place in the AorC subunit at the flavin cofactor [7].

 .